Convenient Medical Imaging Services

 Radiologists at Doctors Hospital of Laredo are trained to perform tests that provide images of different areas of the body to help physicians diagnose and treat conditions.
-To best meet patient needs, radiology services are available at multiple locations:
+To best meet your needs, imaging and testing is available at multiple locations:

-An x-ray image is produced when a small amount of radiation passes through the body to expose sensitive film on the other side.
-The ability of x-rays to penetrate tissues and bones depends on the tissue's composition and mass.
+An X-ray image is produced when a small amount of radiation passes through the body to expose sensitive film on the other side.
+The ability of X-rays to penetrate tissues and bones depends on the tissue's composition and mass.
 The difference between these two elements creates the images.
-The chest x-ray is the most common radiologic examination.
-Contrast agents, such as barium, can be swallowed to highlight the esophagus, stomach and intestine and are used to help visualize an organ or film.
+The chest X-ray is the most common radiologic examination.
+Contrast agents, such as barium, can be swallowed to highlight the esophagus, stomach and intestine and are used to help visualize an organ on film.